Types of Financial Aid

 Financial aid packages usually consist of three different aid types:

-Campus Employment provides an opportunity for students to earn funds for their educational expenses.
+Campus employment provides opportunities for students to earn funds for their educational expenses.
 Although students are not assigned specific jobs or placements by the Office of Financial Aid, financial aid recipients are often given preference in campus hiring.
 Financing for campus employment comes from the University and the federal government.
 Students who qualify for the Federal Work Study program have additional opportunities for employment in the area of community service.

 Applying for Financial Aid